pupil-labs/pupil-docs/README.md

 **`video-youtube`**

 Youtube videos are lazyloaded meaning requests are made only when the user wants to play the video.
-Make sure that the provided `embed-url` are embedded links only ie. `https://www.youtube.com/embed/wVOqJWel0K0`.
+Make sure that the provided `embed-url` are embedded links only - e.g. `https://www.youtube.com/embed/wVOqJWel0K0`.

   - `embed-url` - required embed url string